tdoehmen/gitschemas/README.md

 ![1b11d64f92e09062ba46306b84535370.png](imgs/1b11d64f92e09062ba46306b84535370.png)

 Apart from the raw JSON data, we derived a tabular data set particularly for the foreign key detection problem.
 The dataset contains only those tables, that have a non-composite-key foreign key relation to another table.
 For tables that have multiple foreign key relations, we added one line for every relation.
-It has the following schema and can be downloaded here:
+It has the following schema and can be downloaded as [csv](https://drive.google.com/file/d/1PQv8nDs-zZh04LHE7lPgWfBnmvcWvMFb/view?usp=sharing) and [parquet](https://drive.google.com/file/d/11wAVB1dt9YQGVcFtcrKDyhQGJR09QGAE/view?usp=sharing) file:

 |schema|table_name_a|table_name_b|columns_a|columns_b|primary_keys_a|primary_keys_b|key_a|key_b|
 |-------|------------|----|------|------|-------|--------|------|------|